20c/ansible-role-letsencrypt/README.md

 # Ansible Role for letsencrypt

 An Ansible role that creates or renews a cert with https://letsencrypt.org/ and optionally installs it to servers.
-Does not require root, or installation of any software on the remote host.
+Does not require root, or installation of any software on the remote host(s).

 ## Requirements